Teen Shocks Parents By Telling Parents To Save Up For His Rude Autistic Sister Because He Won't Care For Her When They're Gone

 Sibling Dynamics and Caregiving

 Family roles often shift dramatically with the arrival of a child with special needs, as seen in this scenario where the teen expresses reluctance to care for their autistic sister.
-Dr. Ann P. Kearney-Cooke, a clinical psychologist specializing in family dynamics, notes that these shifts can create emotional strain within sibling relationships.
-Her research indicates that feelings of resentment or obligation can surface, complicating family dynamics further.
+These shifts can create emotional strain within sibling relationships.
+Research indicates that feelings of resentment or obligation can surface, complicating family dynamics further.

 The teen's statement may reflect deeper feelings of frustration or inadequacy in fulfilling caregiving roles, which is common among siblings of children with disabilities.